SamNicklez/resume-website-v1/README.md

 ### Changing assets
 ```
-To change the icon logo, change favicon.ico in the public folder
+To change the icon logo, change favicon.png in the public folder
 To change the resume download, change snicklausResume.pdf to your desired resume (Note that you also will need to change the download path in App.vue for the changes to take effect)

 ```